magnatronus/magnium/README.md

 This should build and run the project in a simulator/emulator if all the other steps completed satisfactorily.

-## Android Assets
+## Assets CLI command
+This command was added to provide a quick way to generate some assets for an Android project, similar to the way Titanum does for iOS.
-There is a new CLI command that can be used to generate a default set of icons and splash screens for an Android app using the DefaultIcon.png.
+It can be used to generate a default set of icons and splash screens for an Android app using the project's **DefaultIcon.png**.

 ```
-magnium-assets
+magnium assets
 ```

-If used it should be run after **magnium-build** and before using the Ti CLI to build the Titanium project.
+If used it should be run after **magnium build** and before using the Ti CLI to build the Titanium project.

-** Please note this will only work if you have correct installed [TiCons](http://ticons.fokkezb.nl/) and any required depedencies.**
+**Please note this will only work if you have correct installed [TiCons](http://ticons.fokkezb.nl/) and any required depedencies (imagemagick).**

 ## More Detail